Muskerry West

 is one of the baronies of Ireland, a historical geographical unit of land.
 Its chief town is Macroom.
-It is one of 24 baronies in the county of Cork.
+It is one of 24 baronies in County Cork.
 It may also be viewed as a half barony because sometime before the 1821 census, it was divided from its other half – Muskerry East.
-Other neighbouring baronies include Duhallow to the north (whose chief town is Newmarket) and the Barony of Carbery East (West Division) to the south (whose chief town is Dunmanway).
+Neighbouring baronies include Duhallow to the north (whose chief town is Newmarket) and the Barony of Carbery East (West Division) to the south (whose chief town is Dunmanway).

 Legal context

 Baronies were created after the Norman invasion of Ireland as divisions of counties and were used the administration of justice and the raising of revenue.
 While baronies continue to be officially defined units, they have been administratively obsolete since 1898.
 However, they continue to be used in land registration and in specification, such as in planning permissions.
 In many cases, a barony corresponds to an earlier Gaelic túath which had submitted to the Crown.